Skip to content

 out([(c.cell, c.year) for c in plan.cells()])

-The Designing queries and Search plans and quota guides go further into both.
+The Designing queries and Search plans and quota-aware retrieval guides go further into both.

 Size it, then fetch

 A count tells you what a harvest will cost before you pay for it.
-Both calls below contact the Scopus API and need a key configured for pybliometrics, so they are shown here rather than run.
+Both calls below contact the Scopus API and need a key configured for pybliometrics, so they are shown here but not run.

 # Both need a configured Scopus key.